 Leylandii Hedge – more information (Cupressocyparis Leylandii)

-First things first: the Leylandii is a magnificent and irreplaceable plant and none of the negative press it has received has been down to the plant itself, but to it being planted in inappropriate locations and/or to it being left to grow unchecked.
+The Leylandii is a magnificent and irreplaceable plant and none of the negative press it has received has been down to the plant itself, but to it being planted in inappropriate locations and/or to it being left to grow unchecked.
+Most homeowners like privacy in their garden and home, and many search around for the perfect hedge to create screening.
+But purchasing evergreen hedges isn’t as straightforward as it may sound and there are a growing number of cases where neighbours are falling into disagreement around over-sized leylandii hedges blocking sunlight or reaching across boundaries.

 The Leylandii is a cross between the tough Chamaecyparis and the tender but fast growing Cupressus that occurs naturally when the two plants are grown in close proximity.
 The result in an exceptionally hardy – and quick growing – plant.
 In fact, no popular hedging plant grows faster, making it a must have for the impatient.
 However, once it has achieved the desired (and suitable) height, maintaining it is simple – prune with clippers or an electric trimmer in late summer, preferably August.
 Do that and you will soon have a handsome, dense and robust evergreen garden hedge.
-However, the Leylandii is prone to aphid attack, leaving large dead brown patchs so we have decided to offer Western Red Cedar which is problem free, https://hedgexpress.co.uk/western-red-cedar/
+However, the Leylandii is prone to aphid attack, leaving large dead brown patches.

 Need to know how many plants?